Consensys/doc.common/CLA.md

 1. After creating your first pull request, you will see a merge pre-requisite requiring to you read and sign the CLA.

-If you have any questions, you can reach us on [Gitter].
+If you have any questions, you can reach us on [Discord].

 [Discord]: https://discord.gg/WRumvkY
 [GitHub]: https://github.com/